slowe/LensToy/README.md

 LensToy
 -------

 A gravitational lens simulator in a browser using HTML5's canvas and Javascript.
+[View an example](http://slowe.github.com/LensToy/).

 Credits